andlabs/libui/doc/controls.md

 `uiControlVtable` describes the functions of a `uiControl` common between platforms, and is discussed on this page. `uiControlOSVtable` describes functionst hat vary from OS to OS, and are described in the respective OS-specific uiControl implementation pages.

 It is a programmer error to specify `NULL` for either vtable.
 An `implDataSize` of 0 is legal; the implementation data pointer will be `NULL`.
 This is not particularly useful, however.
 It is also a programmer error to specify `NULL` for any of the methods in either vtable — that is, all methods are required.
+It is also a programmer error to pass the wrong value to the `Size` field of either vtable.

 ### `uiCheckControlType()`